OpenTTD-China-Set/china-set-stations/README.md

 ## Building

-You should have a `bash` environment, on Windows this should come with `git`.
+You should have a `bash` environment, which should come with `git` on if you are using Windows. **Please do not use Windows Powershell or Command Prompt to build the grf.**

 The following subjects are required to build the grf:

+- gcc
 - go
+- make
+- python 3.10 or higher,
 - gorender
-- make
-- python 3.10 or higher
 - nml 0.7.5 + [PR #306](https://github.com/openttd/nml/pull/306) + [PR #320](https://github.com/openttd/nml/pull/320)

 You can use `install_dependencies.sh` to quickly download and setup `gorender` and `nml`.
 Please note that you should use `nml/nmlc`.

 Use the `make` or `make all` command to build the grf; additionally, you could use `make all copy` to copy the grf file to your game directory.
 Ideally it should be `~/.local/share/openttd/newgrf`; the path may vary depending on your game version and platform.
-For Windows users, we suggest using `wsl` to build the grf.
-Please note that `gorender` may be slow when using wsl.